 Since I was no longer employed and then free to dress as I pleased anytime I wanted, I was determined to begin living without further damage to my feet being done, as well as to continually feel the stability, comfort, and sense of well-being that comes with direct skin contact with the surface under our feet.

-During this period since 2003, I’ve also kept numerous records and files of practically everything I’ve ever written about barefooting issues, as well as copies of many interesting experiences, observations, and insights shared by others.
+During the period since 2003, I’ve also kept numerous records and files of practically everything I’ve ever written about barefooting issues, as well as copies of many interesting experiences, observations, and insights shared by others.

 I decided to start this blog in order to share some of this information with others in a way that I had never had the resources to do before.
 Therefore, many of the topics I’ll be posting about I may have actually written in the past and posted to such groups as the Society for Barefoot Living, of which I am a member, certain Facebook groups, or even in letters to the editors of newspapers.
 I’ve been very active in promoting the benefits of barefooting as well as debunking various myths, and feel a medium like this will be a great step forward in continuing that effort.